Sandersjb12/jsanders-website/content/about-me/_index.md

 - Provided expert deskside, phone, and email support to employees and VIPs at HQ and 20 branch locations around the DFW area.
 - Performed remote hands work on-site for network and server admins.
-- Led first line high-touch support for C-suite executives at corporate HQ.
+- Led first line high-touch support at corporate HQ assisting C-suite VIPs face-to-face and during shareholder/board calls.

 ### Skills